 I let the pillow fluff up and air out per the instructions on the packaging.
 No weird chemical smells from this pillow thanks to its all natural materials!

 It started to fluff up and take its shape relatively quickly.
 I let it stay out overnight and was ready to give it a try the next night.

 The Helena Pillow was almost supportive enough for me to be comfortable sleeping on my side.
 I just needed it to be a touch thicker, maybe two or three more handfuls of filling and this would be the perfect pillow for me.
 I was most comfortable on my stomach with this pillow.

 The filling itself is unlike anything I’ve slept on (but not in a bad way!).
 It’s slightly lumpy because of the latex ribbons and the fibers – but not as bad as down filling – and it didn’t stop me from sleeping well.

 The only potential issue I noticed was that the filling did separate on me about two or three nights into my review.
 I ended up with a gap in filling right down the middle of my pillow and needed to re-fluff it for a few minutes to get it back into a good shape.

 The filling is very cool but very messy.
 Pieces of fiber clung to my hands and clothes after dipping my hand into the pillow to test the filling.

-If it spilled out, ripped open or you wanted to take out some filling you should be prepared to vacuum up some loose filling.
+If it spilled out, ripped open or a sleeper wants to take out some filling, be prepared to vacuum up some loose filling.

 I personally really liked this pillow for many reasons and would recommend it to others.
 I think it’s good for stomach sleepers – it just needs a little more filling to be supportive enough for back and side sleepers.
 I like that it’s organic and made from natural materials.

 The pillow is a little on the pricey side but for the value of the materials, I think it’s worth it.
-If you’re in the market for organic cotton pillowcases to cover your Helena Pillow, check out my review of Brentwood Home’s Sonoma Sheets.
+Those who are in the market for organic cotton pillowcases to cover the Helena Pillow, check out my review of Brentwood Home’s Sonoma Sheets.